sevidmusic/Roady/README.md

 ### Routes

-  A Route defines the relationship between a collection of Names that map to the Names of the Requests that a Route's output should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request, and a Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.
+  A Route defines the relationship between a collection of Names that map to the Names of the Requests that a Route should be served in response to, a collection of Named Positions that map to Named Positions provided by Roady's UI which are used to structure the collective output of all of the Route's that respond to the same Request, and a Relative Path to a `php` file, `html` file, `css` file, or `javascript` file.